nyeu/AppReviewKit/README.md

 AppReviewKit is a very simple library that requires very little configuration.
 You can just launch it by creating a `AppReviewViewController` and present it wherever you want.
 ```
-AppReviewViewController(reviewTitle: "Do you like Mindful Affirmations?", reviewDescription: "It would help us a lot knowing your opinion", styleConfiguration: nil)
+let reviewKit = AppReviewViewController(reviewTitle: "Do you like Mindful Affirmations?",
+                                        reviewDescription: "It would help us a lot knowing your opinion",
+                                        feedbackEmail: "joancardon@gmail.com",
+                                        styleConfiguration: nil)
 present(reviewKit, animated: true, completion: nil)

 ```